 Colleagues who lead on training and developmental support have accessed content on the Early Career Hub and left comments to model the kind of enthusiasm for learning and engagement with our own development that we hope trainees will emulate during their year with us.

 Gaining this familiarity with the content on the Hub has enabled us to plan a programme for trainees that has Chartered College of Teaching articles, videos and links embedded throughout.
 We started the year with a virtual session where trainees created their Chartered College of Teaching membership account and were tasked with reading, commenting on and producing written reflective pieces for three articles.
 We chose:

 Engagement with these articles functioned as a catalyst for further training as well as conversation with their mentors.
 We are delighted with the level of interaction of our trainees and the high quality reflective pieces they have written in response to their learning.
-This demonstrates one example of how Initial Teacher Training providers can promote engagement with the Chartered College with a focus on the Early Career Hub.
+This demonstrates one example of how Abbreviated to ITT, the period of academic study and time in school leading to Qualified Teacher Status (QTS) More providers can promote engagement with the Chartered College with a focus on the Early Career Hub.

 As a result of this early online session, when we introduce Chartered College of Teaching content during later sessions, we can be sure that they’re all able to access this learning.
 Free membership for all of our trainees is a great help for enabling this way of working.